open-AIMS/cost-eco-model-linker/docs/source/example_workflow.rst

 Metric functions to include can be added using the optional parameter `metrics = [area_saved_above_thresh, area_weighted_rci]`.
 The defaults include area saved in and above good condition and area weighted RCI.

-The other optional parameter `max_dist` specifies how far apart reeks can be, in km, before a ship should return to port rather than travel to the reef in one trip.

 .. code-block:: python

     # Filepath to RME runs to process